Alchemint/OracleContract/README.md

 getAddrWithParas | string=>key | object(NodeObj[]) | Query the feeder address and price according to the key
 ## Using OracleContract

-Using "getTypeA" key: the name of the configuration you want to get
+Using `getTypeA` key: the name of the configuration you want to get
 ```C#
 if (operation == "getTypeA") {